Most Dangerous Cancers in Men and Women

 Breast

 The breast cancer death rate among women peaked in 1989.
-The drop is attributed to increase use of breast cancer screenings that improve early detection and survival rates.
+The drop is attributed to increased use of breast cancer screenings that improve early detection and survival rates.
 The five-year survival rate is 90% and the 10-year survival rate is 84%.
 While survival has improved, healthcare inequities are still an issue.
 For example, the survival rate is 10% lower for Black women than for white women.

 Prostate